olmongol/dungeongenerator/README.md

-# dungeongenerator
+# The DungeonGenerator

-This becomes a easy to use dungeon generator written in Python
+This becomes an easy to use dungeon generator written in Python.
+It will be highly adaptable to any high fantasy PnP RPGs like D&D, Rolemaster, MERP, DSA etc.